-Obviously, as economies develop and mature, they are bound to experience steadily declining growth potential.
-But the speed seems to be too fast.
+Obviously, as economies develop and mature, they are bound to experience declining growth potential.
+But the problem is the speed of the decline.
+It is too fast in my view.
 Furthermore, it seems to me there is still enough room for enhancing it with appropriate policy measures.